-Courier can be used with three physical layer protocols: K-Bus, EIA(RS)232 or EIA(RS)485.
+In the P40 Agile products, Courier can be used with three physical layer protocols: K-Bus, EIA(RS)485 and USB.

-Several connection options are available for Courier
+Three connection options are available for Courier:

-- The front serial RS232 port (for connection to Settings application software on, for example, a laptop - Rear Port 1 (RP1) for permanent SCADA connection via RS485 or K-Bus - Optional fibre port (RP1 in slot A) for permanent SCADA connection via optical fibre - Optional Rear Port 2 (RP2) for permanent SCADA connection via RS485, K-Bus, or RS232
+- The front USB port for connection to Settings application software on, for example, a laptop - Rear serial port 1 for permanent SCADA connection via RS485 or K-Bus - The optional rear serial port 2 for permanent SCADA connection via RS485 or K-Bus

-For either of the rear ports, both the IED address and baud rate can be selected using the front panel menu or by the settings application software.
+The IED address and baud rate can be selected using the front panel menu or by a suitable application such as MiCOM S1 Agile.

-7.1.2 COURIER DATABASE
+6.1.2 COURIER DATABASE

 The Courier database is two-dimensional and resembles a table.
 Each cell in the database is referenced by a row and column address.
 Both the column and the row can take a range from 0 to 255 (0000 to FFFF Hexadecimal.

 Addresses in the database are specified as hexadecimal values, for example, 0A02 is column 0A row 02.
 Associated settings or data are part of the same column.
 Row zero of the column has a text string to identify the contents of the column and to act as a column heading.